2019 October 2nd

 Site5 Customer Service

 Therefore, it is important to test just how good Site5 customer service is.
-Because what do you know – while using this host, you may run into some problems.
+You never know when you may run into some problems.
 And then it would be great if someone was there to help you.

 In terms of tickets, Site5 gets a check.